-The 2022 Brainstorming Activity was carefully constructed and modified for 2023 based on feedback from facilitators of the 2022 administration.
+The 2022 Youth Brainstorming Session was carefully constructed and modified for 2023 based on feedback from facilitators of the 2022 administration.
 The development of the brainstorming sheet took many weeks of consultation with a graphic designer and program evaluator to result in the final version presented in Appendix A. Once the brainstorming sheet was developed, consultation with program managers occurred to consider best how to implement the activity with students in the afterschool setting.
 From those conversations, an implementation guide for facilitators was developed (see Appendix B).

-A BSB program manager field tested the Brainstorming Activity with a group of students during the afterschool time at a local elementary school.
+A BSB program manager field tested the Youth Brainstorming Session a local elementary school with a group of students during the afterschool time.
 The program manager had questions identified ahead of time to ask students, which facilitated feedback on the brainstorming sheet and the implementation of the activity.
 The students generously provided their feedback, and the process was improved.

-A 30-minute training was developed and provided to facilitators prior to administering the Brainstorming Activity and contact information for BSB staff was available if concerns or questions arose throughout the process.
+A 30-minute training session was developed and provided to facilitators prior to administering the Youth Brainstorming Session and contact information for BSB staff was available if concerns or questions arose throughout the process.
 Self-addressed and stamped envelopes were provided with the activity materials to make the process of returning materials easier.

-The three components of the Brainstorming Activity were designed to stimulate student thinking about their interests in afterschool and summer programming opportunities.
-The Brainstorming Activity began with reflecting about past experiences that were of high interest and some discussion about those experiences and what students liked most about them.
+The three components of the Youth Brainstorming Session were designed to stimulate student thinking about their interests in afterschool and summer programming opportunities.
+The Youth Brainstorming Session began with reflecting about past experiences that were of high interest and some discussion about those experiences and what students liked most about them.
 The students identified their Top Three favorite past experiences on the brainstorming sheet.